jessehouwing/azure-pipelines-tasks-zips/overview.dotnetcore.md

-# DotNetCore 6 tasks for Azure DevOps Server
+# DotNetCore 6 and 7 tasks for Azure DevOps Server

 This extension will install the DotNetCore tasks with support for DotNetCore 6 and 7 into your Azure DevOps Server.